Melissa Rosenberg

 Melissa Anne Rosenberg is an American television writer, television producer, and screenwriter.
 She has worked in both film and television and has won a Peabody Award.
 She has also been nominated for two Emmy Awards, and two Writers Guild of America Awards.
 Since joining the Writers Guild of America, she has been involved in its board of directors and was a strike captain during the 2007–2008 Writers Guild of America strike.
 She supports female screenwriters through the WGA Diversity Committee and co-founded the League of Hollywood Women Writers.

 She worked on several television series between 1993 and 2003 before joining The O.C.'s writing staff, eventually leaving the show to write the 2006 film Step Up.
-From 2006 to 2009, she served as the head writer of the Showtime series Dexter, rising to executive producer by the time that she departed at the end of the fourth season.
+From 2006 to 2009, she served as the head writer of the Showtime series Dexter, rising to executive producer by the time she departed at the end of the fourth season.
 She wrote her second produced screenplay, the 2008 film adaptation of Stephenie Meyer's novel Twilight in 2007, and then adapted the novel's three sequels.

 Rosenberg is also widely known as the creator of the Netflix series Jessica Jones.

 Early life

 Rosenberg was born in Marin County, California.
 Her father is Jack Lee Rosenberg, a psychotherapist and the founder of integrative body psychotherapy.
 Her mother was Patricia Rosenberg, a lawyer.
-She was the second of four children by her father's first marriage.
-Melissa's brother, Steven, owns a flower shop in Manhattan.
+She was the second of four children by her father's first wife.
 Rosenberg's father was Jewish and her mother was of Irish Catholic background.

 As a child, Rosenberg enjoyed presenting plays and recruiting other neighborhood children to perform in them.
 She attended a "massive public high school with a crowd of people bunched in a classroom and expected to learn" in Southern California.
 She later moved to New York City to join a small theatre company before moving again to Bennington, Vermont to attend Bennington College.
 She originally aspired to work in Dance and Choreography.
 She says she began too late, however, so she moved to Los Angeles, California to pursue a career in the film industry instead.
 She graduated from the University of Southern California's (USC) Peter Stark Producing Program with a Master of Fine Arts degree in film and television producing.